MakeSchool-Tutorials/MakeSchoolNotes-Swift/P6-Introduction-Table-Views/content.md

 ![image](notecell_custom_2.png)

 Great!
 Now you want to ensure you can access the label objects from your `NoteTableViewCell` object.
-Let's see if you can do this one on your own.
-You will want to create two Outlet variables of type `UILabel` in `NoteTableViewCell.swift` and then connect the `Custom Cell View` label objects respectively in IB.
+Let's see if you can do this one on your own - it's just like what we did for the tableView IBOutlet.
+You will want to create two Outlet variables of type `UILabel` in `NoteTableViewCell.swift` and then connect the `Custom Cell View` label objects respectively in Interface Builder (IB).

 > [solution]
 > Open `NoteTableViewCell.swift` and add the following variable outlets.